MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

 ### [JMeter](#tab/jmeter)

-JMeter is an open source Java tool designed to load test functional behavior and measure performance.
-You can use JMeter to analyze and measure the performance of web application or a variety of services.
+JMeter is an open-source Java tool designed to load test functional behavior and measure performance.
+You can use JMeter to analyze and measure the performance of a web application or other services.

 #### Prerequisites for JMeter